CLOSE X

 See bio

 When journalists are looking for a source to explain the background and context of Christian nationalism, they are increasingly turning to ICJS’ Protestant scholar Matthew D. Taylor.
-This page collects a sampling of the news articles that quote him.

 Contact Matthew D. Taylor